absolute-quantum/cats-blender-plugin/README.md

     - This will allow you to move much closer to the model without clipping into it
   - All bones with exactly one child bone will now be connected to that child
   - Improved compatibility with VRoid 6.X
+  - Fixed bug which caused the fbt fix to create multiple leg bones when "Remove Zero Weight Bones" was unchecked
 - **Custom Model Creation**:
   - Merge Armatures and Attach Mesh are now compatible with Blender 2.80
   - Renamed "Merge Same Bones Only" to "Merge All Bones" to better reflect what it actually does